ScottLogic/iOS8-day-by-day/29-safari-action/28-safari-action.md

 images from a web page, or query the DOM in any clever ways you can think of.
 The possibilities are endless.

+It's worth noting that debugging an extension which includes a JS preprocessor can be quite hard work.
+However, it is possible to get a handle on what your JS is doing by using the iOS safari debugger - which is part of the desktop version of Safari - in the hidden __Developer__ menu.

 ## Interacting with JavaScript

 The javascript preprocessor is available to both action and sharing extensions -